Catherine Sheffield, Duchess of Buckingham and Normanby: Duchess of Buckingham and Normanby

-Their only surviving son Edmund, succeded his father in 1721.
+Their only surviving son Edmund, succeeded his father in 1721.
 He served under his maternal uncle, James FitzJames, 1st Duke of Berwick, during his last campaign in Germany in the War of the Polish Succession, and died in 1735 of consumption.
-He beqeated to Catherine all the Mulgrave and Normanby property, and by will and testament, she left these to her daughter, thus founding her grandson's fortune, although she did not live to see him created the first Baron Mulgrave.
+He bequeathed to Catherine all the Mulgrave and Normanby property, and by will and testament, she left these to her daughter, thus founding her grandson's fortune, although she did not live to see him created the first Baron Mulgrave.
 She constructed Mulgrave Castle, a castellated mansion and country house in Yorkshire, which also passed with her daughter into the Phipps family.

 The duke's previous marriages were said to have been unhappy, but he doted on Catherine, with their friend Alexander Pope claiming that "whenever they have had any difference... he could never stay till suppertime... nor till she returned back of herself into his room, but constantly left his books or business to come after her, and said, "Child, you and I should never fall out; and though I still think myself in the right, yet you shall have it in your way."
 When the duke died in 1721, she called on Pope and Francis Atterbury to produce a memorial edition of his poems and other works.